kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The layering is phenomenal and addresses many of the problems with current live media protocols.
 I fully support the goals of the working group and the IETF process.

-There are practical and conceptual flaws with MoqTransport that should be addressed.
+But there are practical and conceptual flaws with MoqTransport that should be addressed.
-However, it's been difficult to design an experimental protocol via committee.
+It's been difficult to design an experimental protocol via committee.
-Despite years of arguments in person and on GitHub, we've yet to align on the most critical property of the transport... how to utilize QUIC.
+Despite years of arguments in person and on GitHub, we've yet to align on even the most critical property of the transport... how to utilize QUIC.
-The result is an unwieldy "compromise", consisting of multiple incompatible modes that are difficult to support or explain.
+The result is an inevitable and unwieldy "compromise", consisting of multiple incompatible modes that are difficult to support or explain.

 In our RUSH to standardize a protocol, the QUICR solutions have led to WARP in ideals.

-This fork is meant to be a constructive alternative vision.
+This fork is meant to be a constructive, alternative vision.
-This is my attempt to lead by example, demonstrating how to support real media use-cases while simplifying the protocol.
+I would like to lead by example, demonstrating that you can support real media use-cases while simplifying the protocol.
 The working group will keep making progress and hopefully many of these ideas will be incorporated.

 The appendix contains a list of high level differences between MoqTransport and MoqTransfork.